EVerest/everest-demo/README.md

 ## Install and Set-up

-1. Install docker with the following link [Get Docker](https://docs.docker.com/get-docker/)
+1. Install docker with the following link [Get Docker](https://docs.docker.com/get-docker/).
+On MacOS it's possible to have issues with ipv6 not working correctly.
+Version 4.29 of docker desktop is known to work with ipv6, download it [here](https://docs.docker.com/desktop/release-notes/#4290).

 2. Ensure that docker is installed by opening your machines terminal and typing `docker --version`